GRAVITATION

 Note: to the accuracy of measurement, the photographs of the sun disk vicinity taken by Arthur Eddington and his team during the total eclipse on Principe Island on May 29 1919 confirmed this value (which is twice the value of the classical mechanics theory calculated by (2p)).

-Photon coming from infinity and subjected to the gravitational field of a compact object
+Photon coming from infinity in the gravitational field of a compact object

-Note: paragraph 3.8.2 considers a compact object with the mass of the sun and a physical radius \(R<r_{crit}\).
+Note: this paragraph considers a compact object with the mass of the sun and a physical radius \(R<r_{crit}\).

 Impact parameter \(b>b\) critical